jmpsantos/jmpsantos/README.md

 ### João Santos Profile

--  	💻  Bachelors in Computer Engineering
+-  	💻  Bachelors in Informatics Engineering
--   💿  Currently enrolled: Master's Degree in Computer Engineering at University of Trás-os-Montes and Alto Douro
+-   💿  Currently enrolled: Master's Degree in Informatics Engineering at University of Trás-os-Montes and Alto Douro
 -   📧  How to reach me: jmpsantos148@gmail.com
 -   https://www.linkedin.com/in/jmpsantos17/